redraskal/r6-dissect/README.md

 ```
 See example outputs in [/examples](https://github.com/redraskal/r6-dissect/tree/main/examples).
 #
-I would like to credit [draguve](https://github.com/draguve) & other contributors at [draguve/R6-Replays](https://github.com/draguve/R6-Replays) for their additional work on reverse engineering the dissect format.
+I would like to thank [draguve](https://github.com/draguve) & other contributors at [draguve/R6-Replays](https://github.com/draguve/R6-Replays) for their additional work on reverse engineering the dissect format.